Does Dry Skin Cause Wrinkles?

 What You Can Do to Help Dry Skin and Wrinkles

-As significant as these ingredients are to the improvement of skin's structure, it is still of vital importance to use an effective sunscreen rated SPF 25 or higher 365 days a year.
-We know the topic of sunscreen is kind of boring and certainly not as buzz-worthy as the latest anti-wrinkle miracle, but without sunscreen, you have no chance of helping your skin resist wrinkles and numerous other signs of aging.
-It really is that important!
+- Sun protection is always the icing on the cake, literally.
+As significant as all these ingredients are to improving skin in the short term and long term, it’s still critical to use an effective sunscreen rated SPF 30 or higher 365 days a year.
+We know the topic of sunscreen might not quite as sexy as the latest anti-wrinkle miracle ingredient is, but without sunscreen, you have no chance of helping your skin resist wrinkles and other visible signs of aging.